-To take the guesswork out of dressing your little one for sleep, please check our What to Wear Guide to help you decide the right TOG rating, and how to layer underneath.
+To take the guesswork out of dressing your little one for sleep, please check our room temperature and What to Wear Guide to help you decide the right TOG rating, and how to layer underneath.

 Can I use blankets over the top of an ergoPouch?

 It is recommended by safe sleep guidelines to sleep your baby with their face and head uncovered, and their bassinet or cot free from bedding, pillows and toys.
 It is for this reason our swaddles, sleeping bags and sleep suits bags are designed to replace bedding altogether.

 To ensure the face is always clear, ergoPouch bags are designed to avoid unravelling, have suitable armholes and a fitted neck.
 It’s for the same reason there are no hoods on our bags.

 I forgot to use my 10% discount code, what can I do?